yorkie-team/yorkie-js-sdk/tools/devtools/README.md

 To start developing with Yorkie Devtools, follow these steps:

+1. Run `npm install` from this directory.
-1. Run `npm run build` from this directory.
+2. Run `npm run build` from this directory.
-2. Open your Chrome browser and go to [chrome://extensions](chrome://extensions).
+3. Open your Chrome browser and go to [chrome://extensions](chrome://extensions).
-3. Enable "Developer mode."
+4. Enable "Developer mode."
-4. Click on "Load unpacked" and select the output directory `dist/chrome-mv3-prod`.
+5. Click on "Load unpacked" and select the output directory `dist/chrome-mv3-prod`.